× Home Categories Reviews About

 Air Tent

-A tent that uses inflatable beams ('AirBeams') instead of traditional poles.
-They are typically faster to pitch but are often heavier and more expensive.
+A tent that uses inflatable beams instead of traditional poles.

 Awning

-A fabric cover that extends from the side of a tent, caravan, or campervan to provide a sheltered outdoor area.
+A fabric cover that extends from the side of a tent or vehicle to provide a sheltered outdoor area.

 B